 Are you unsure what to trust among the mass of pregnancy and parenting information out there?
 Here’s how we provide accurate, evidence-based information.

 When it comes to content, our aim is simple: every parent should have access to information they can trust.

 We won’t ever tell you what to think or do.
 We’ll just give you the options and information to help you feel confident in making decisions that suit you and your family.

 How do we ensure our content is evidence-based?

 We have a two-step review process.
 One person writes a review of all the available evidence on a given subject.
-We only include reputable and robust sources, such as the NHS or The National Institute of Clinical and Health (NICE) guidelines.
+We only include reputable and robust sources, such as the NHS or The National Institute for Health and Care Excellence (NICE) guidelines.
 One or two further people - peer reviewers - check the evidence review to make sure it is accurate and comprehensive.

 You can use the show/hide tool at the bottom of each article to see what references we’ve used.
 This way, our articles bring you evidence-based information and expert experience at the tap of a button.